hanscappelle/anamorphic-desqueeze-android-app/README.md

 - Landing in this app again, select the desired image ratio and execute the resize.
 - Finally you\'ll find the result in your preferred gallery app again.

+# Features

+Currently very basic implementation

+- Open an image from your preferred Image Gallery using default Android Intent
+- Desqueeze to fixed aspect ratio of width*1,33 x height
+- Fixed JPEG full original size 85% compression
+- Opens result in Gallery again

+## Upcoming features

+- Allow for different aspect ratio's like 1,55 and/or fully custom ones
+- General UI improvements
+- Configuration for export format
+- Also support Video !? (unlikely, would need background processing and what not)

+# Version History

+# 0.1.0

+First version, minimal app release

 # Resources